 Busy restaurants often need to use some form of paging system to communicate with their guests when a table becomes available.
 Many restaurant staff will still write down names on a list and call the party when a table is ready.
 Modern restaurant owners may decide to implement restaurant pagers at the host station, which are arguably less intrusive and more streamlined than calling out names.
 Pagers also give customers the freedom to wait outside or by the bar area without confusing the host.
 There are several paging technologies that restaurants can use to alert patrons that their table is ready.
 The following list represents a handful of those technologies:

 Some restaurants are opting to take a more modern approach by paging customers via their cell phones.
-The restaurant host or hostess simply takes the guest’s cell phone number and enters it into the paging system keypad.
-When the table is ready, the paging system sends a call to the phone with an automated voice instructing that the guest report back to be seated.
+The restaurant host or hostess takes the guest’s cell phone number and enters it into the paging system keypad.
+When the table is ready, the paging system sends a call or text to the phone with an automated message instructing that the guest to report back to be seated.
 This can be a convenient way to alert guests who want to roam farther than conventional pagers will allow.
-Although, there is the danger that these customers will decide to leave and find a restaurant with a shorter wait.
+The downside to this though is that it can take longer for these customers to return.

 Technology for Creating Ambience